fiftysevendegreesofrad/sdna_open/docs/sphinx/source/network_preparation.rst

     As of November 2014, the OSM data for Cardiff contained a number of connectivity and geometry errors.
-These were fixed by planarizing in ArcGIS with a 1m cluster tolerance.
+These were fixed by planarizing in ArcGIS with a 1 metre cluster tolerance.
 It was first necessary to extract bridges and tunnels, to avoid planarizing these also.

 See also the step by step guide, :ref:`osm-step-by-step`.

-OSM, despite its inconsistencies, is a very useful spatial model as of November 2014, and we expect it only to improve for the foreseeable future.
+Update: as of 2020 many areas of OpenStreetMap are greatly improved and can be prepared correctly using the ``bpol`` option on `v.clean in the GRASS tools`_.

 ..
 [OSM1] See https://www.mapbox.com/osm-data-report/ and http://radar.oreilly.com/2014/08/ten-years-of-openstreetmap.html